MpoMp/quarkus-prototype/adr/adr-1-frameworks-tooling.md

 _What is the change that we're proposing and/or doing?_

 The framework to be used will be Quarkus.
-Upgrades will be done using their tooling, e.g. running  `./mvnw io.quarkus.platform:quarkus-maven-plugin:3.25.0:update -N` at the root directory of the Maven project.
+Upgrades will be done using their tooling, e.g. running  `mvn io.quarkus.platform:quarkus-maven-plugin:3.25.0:update -N` at the root directory of the Maven project.

 For the build/development setup, [Maven](https://quarkus.io/guides/maven-tooling) will be used to handle setup and